naveendhope/Https-NaveenDatanagari.github.io/README.md

 - Responding to client issues and ensuring resolution of issues along with configuration team.
 - Cross trained on ICIMS recruiting implementation and involved in ATS projects as an Implementation consultant.
 - Getting requirements from the customer and implementing the recruiting products as per the client’s needs.
-- Hands-on experience on creating project plans and project outline.
+- Hands on experience on creating project plans and project outline.
 - Experienced in provisioning tickets of various ATS projects.

 ### Subject Matter Expert
 Jan 2016 – May 2022

 - Experience in requirement gathering, Functional/Technical design document.